 - Once the cake is completely cooled, make the icing.
 Whisk together the powdered sugar, salt, vanilla, melted butter and milk until smooth.
 The icing should be at a consistency where it can easily drizzle onto the cake, but not run completely off of it.
 Whisk in more powdered sugar to thicken, or more milk to thin.

 - Transfer the cake to serving platter.
 (At this point, you can stick a little plastic baby in through the bottom of the cake if you wish to carry on this Mardi Gras tradition.
 This is completely optional and be sure to take precautions to avoid choking.)
 Slide pieces of wax paper under the sides of the cake so that it can catch any overflow of icing or sprinkles of sugar, but make sure the wax paper can easily be removed.

 - Drizzle the icing evenly over the cake and allow to ooze down the sides and middle.
-Immediately (before the icing has a chance to set) sprinkle on rotating strips of the colored sugars.
+Immediately (before the icing has a chance to set) sprinkle the colored icing in rotating strips of the three colors.
 Work this step speedily, as the icing sets very quickly.
 Slide the wax paper pieces out from under the cake and discard.